mustaphee/Loan-verification-deployment-Flask/README.md

 # Loan-verification-deployment-Flask
 The organization wishes to automatically monitor the eligibility of a loan on the basis of client information given when filling out an electronic application form.
-These are gender, marital status , employment status, number of dependents, income, credit score etc.  To automate this process, they have given a solution to identify the customers segments so that they can directly target these customers to simplify this process..
+These are salary, total debit , Hr confirmation, number of dependents, Industry, Property etc.  To automate this process, they have given a solution to identify the customers segments so that they can directly target these customers to simplify this process..

-I used K Neighbors Classifier algorithm to build the machine learning model and deployed it using flask and Heroku
+I used Linear Regression algorithm to build the machine learning model and deployed it using flask and Heroku

 Prerequisites